Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: A General Methodology for Two-Stage Randomized Experiments

-We derive the sample size formula for the direct effect under the simplifying conditions given in Assumption~\ref{asm::simplification}.
-To reduce the number of parameters in the alternative hypothesis $H_1: \ADE=x$, we consider the alternative hypothesis about the greatest direct effect across across $m$ treatment assignment mechanisms:
+We derive the sample size formula for the direct effect under Assumption~\ref{asm::simplification}.
+To reduce the number of parameters in the alternative hypothesis $H_1: \ADE=x$, we consider the alternative hypothesis about the direct effects across $m$ treatment assignment mechanisms:

-The following theorem gives the sample size formula for rejecting the null hypothesis $H_0: \ADE=0$, with respect to the alternative hypothesis in equation~\eqref{eqn::alternative-de}. \begin{theorem}[Simplified Sample Size Formula for Direct Effects] \spacingset{1} Consider a statistical hypothesis test with level $\alpha$ where the null hypothesis is $H_0^{\text{de}}: \ADE(a)=0$ for all $a$ and the alternative hypothesis is given in equation~\eqref{eqn::alternative-de}.
-We reject the null hypothesis if $T_{\text{de}} > \chi^2_{1-\alpha}(m)$ where the test statistic $T_{\text{de}}$ is defined in equation~\eqref{eqn::de-teststat}.
+The following theorem gives the sample size formula for rejecting the null hypothesis $H_0: \ADE=0$, with respect to the alternative hypothesis in Eqn.~\eqref{eqn::alternative-de}. \begin{theorem}[Simplified Sample Size Formula for Direct Effects] Consider a statistical hypothesis test with level $\alpha$ where the null hypothesis is $H_0^{\text{de}}: \ADE=0$ and the alternative hypothesis is given in Eqn.~\eqref{eqn::alternative-de}.
+We reject the null hypothesis if $T_{\text{de}} > \chi^2_{1-\alpha}(m)$ where the test statistic $T_{\text{de}}$ is defined in Eqn.~\eqref{eqn::de-teststat}.
 Under Assumption~\ref{asm::simplification}, the number of clusters required for this test to have the statistical power of $1-\beta$ is given by,

 Moreover, if $r\geq 1/(n+1)$, then the required number of clusters is given by,